 North Macedonia is a full member of the Union for the Coordination of Production and Transmission of Electricity European Interconnection (UCPTE), which ensures interconnection compatibility with European electric power systems.

-ESM – Power generation Plants is Macedonian state-owned electricity producer.
+ESM – Power generation Plants is a Macedonian state-owned electricity producer.

-With the government’s strategic framework “Action 21”, investments in energy continue, thus the country remains a leader in the region.
+With the government’s strategic framework “Action 21”, energy investments continue, thus the country remains a leader in the region.